Tjabooo/Tjabooo/README.md

 ### About me
 - 📖 first year ict undergraduate at kth, stockholm
-- 🌱 currently improving: learning java i guess
+- 🌱 currently learning: java
 - 📫 how to reach me: find me

 ### skills